A tactical time slot management problem under mixed logit demand: Introduction

-The rest of this paper is organized as follows.
-Section \ref{Sec2} provides an overview of recent contributions in time slot management and customer behavior management in AHD.
-Section \ref{sec3} introduces the MILP model characterizing our tactical time slot management problem under ML demand.
-Our solution approach is detailed in Section \ref{secALNS}.
-Section \ref{design} illustrates the design and setup of our experiments, while Section \ref{secRes} presents the numerical results.
-Finally, conclusions are discussed in Section \ref{sec6}.
+The remainder of the paper is structured as follows.
+Section~\ref{Sec2} reviews the relevant literature.
+Section~\ref{sec3} presents the MILP model and its components.
+Section~\ref{secALNS} describes the sALNS method.
+Section~\ref{secRes} reports the numerical results.
+Conclusions are discussed in Section~\ref{sec6}.